-- Urban Local Bodies - who have the primary responsibility of collecting, segregating and disposing the plastic waste generated.
-For this, the fund will provide for necessary infrastructure and mechanisms
+- Urban Local Bodies – who have the primary responsibility of collecting, segregating and disposing of the plastic waste generated.
+For this, the fund will provide for the necessary infrastructure and mechanisms

 - Information, Education and Communication (IEC) activity which enables waste segregation at sources, collection and recycling

 The fee to be contributed is decided based on the quantity of plastic waste generated and the financial costs of handling this waste.

 The PRO model is sort of an outsourcing mechanism, wherein PIBOs do not take the operational and recycling responsibility but rather outsource it to a PRO or create their own.
 The PROs must be registered under the EPR rules and provide brands the services required to fulfill their EPR requirements.

 The Plastic Credit model doesn’t require the manufacturer to handle/recycle the waste themselves, instead can purchase Plastic Credits from “properly accredited processors (recyclers, waste-to-energy plant operators, cement co-processors, users utilizing plastic in road) or exporters”; ensuring an equal amount of ‘plastic waste’ is recovered and recycled as per the brand’s obligatory quantities.

 The effectiveness of these models in managing plastic waste can only be known with time.
 Proven methods of plastic waste management are many and here are a few listed for you: